 Lake to bridge at inlet of Brainard Lake

-- Fishing prohibited from May 1 to July 15
+- Fishing closures may be in effect from May 1 to July 15

 - State regs on rest of the rivers